Police Academy (film): Plot

 Hightower asks Mahoney to teach him to drive before the cadet test.
 They steal Copeland's car to practice, evade a police pursuit, and leave it badly damaged.
-Following Hightower's successful completion of the test, Copeland racially insults Laverne after she drives over his feet.
+Following Hightower's successful completion of the test, Copeland racially insults Hooks after she drives over his feet.
 Enraged, Hightower overturns a police cruiser with Copeland inside it, leading to his ejection from the academy.
 Later, Copeland and Blankes try to provoke Mahoney into a fight over the ruined car, but Barbara intervenes and strikes Copeland, starting a brawl.
 Harris moves to expel Barbara, but Mahoney takes the blame and is dismissed.

-Meanwhile, Fackler throws an apple from his police car during patrol—inadvertently striking a man who assumes someone else is responsible—starting a fight which escalates into a city-wide riot.
+Meanwhile, Fackler throws an apple from his police car during patrol—inadvertently striking a man who assumes someone else is responsible—starting a fight which escalates into a citywide riot.
 Though no longer a cadet, Mahoney joins the cadets deployed to manage traffic, but they find themselves mistakenly in the center of the riots and heavily outnumbered.
-One criminal steals Blankes and Copeland's revolvers and takes Harris hostage on a rooftop.
-Mahoney tries to help, but the criminal threatens to kill Harris and Mahoney is forced to surrender.
-Hightower, having followed the chaos, arrives and deceives the criminal into thinking he is on his side, before punching him down a flight of stairs where he is arrested by Laverne.
+One criminal steals Blankes' and Copeland's revolvers and takes Harris hostage on a rooftop.
+Mahoney tries to help, but the criminal threatens to kill Harris, and Mahoney is forced to surrender.
+Hightower, having followed the chaos, arrives and deceives the criminal into thinking he is on his side, before punching him down a flight of stairs, where he is arrested by Hooks.

 At graduation, Mahoney and Hightower, now reinstated, receive awards for bravery.
 As Mahoney prepares his speech, Lassard is revealed to have hidden the prostitute under the lectern in retaliation for the earlier incident.